Learn how to send money to Kenya so you can connect with friends and family

 Tips for collecting cash in Kenya

-Australians travelling to Kenya need to pay attention to their personal security.
-Westerners have been victim to kidnappings and robbery in Kenya, especially in the capital, Nairobi.
+Australians travelling to Kenya need to pay close attention to their personal security.
+Westerners have been victims of kidnappings and robbery in Kenya, especially in the capital, Nairobi.

 How to send money to Kenya